Charles Gordon, 10th Marquess of Huntly: Personal life

-At age 52, Huntley married Maria Antoinetta Pegus (c.
-1821–1893), the only surviving daughter of Rev. William Peter Pegus and the former Charlotte Susanna Layard (a daughter of Very Rev. Charles Layard, Dean of Bristol).
-Maria's was a half-sister of George Bertie, 10th Earl of Lindsey.
-With Maria he had fourteen children, the last born five months after his death:
+At age 52, Huntly married Marie Antoinette Pegus (c.
+1821–1893), the only surviving daughter of Rev. William Peter Pegus and the former Charlotte Susanna Layard (a daughter of Very Rev. Charles Layard, Dean of Bristol), whose family were West Indies planters of French Huguenot background.
+Marie was a half-sister of George Bertie, 10th Earl of Lindsey.
+With Marie, he had fourteen children, the last born five months after his death: